Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the GeForce 8800 Ultra should perform a bit faster than the GeForce GT 450 (OEM) overall. (explain)
+Memory BandwidthPerformance-wise, the GeForce 8800 Ultra should in theory be just a bit better than the GeForce GT 450 (OEM) in general. (explain)

-Texel RateThe GeForce 8800 Ultra is quite a bit (about 107%) more effective at anisotropic filtering than the GeForce GT 450 (OEM). (explain)
+Texel RateThe GeForce 8800 Ultra should be much (more or less 107%) better at AF than the GeForce GT 450 (OEM). (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GT 450 (OEM) is superior to the GeForce 8800 Ultra, by far. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GT 450 (OEM) is superior to the GeForce 8800 Ultra, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison